swimmingly/yodrew.github.io/_pages/hygienex.md

 ##### primary

+1. **Life's Great Law**: Every living cell of the organized body is endowed with an instinct of self-preservation, sustained by an inherent force in the organism called "vital force" or "life force."

+The success of each living organism whether it be simple or complex is directly proportional to the amount of its life force and inversely proportional to the degree of its activity.

+2. **Law of Order**: The living organism is completely self-constructing, self-maintaining, self-directing, self-repairing, self-defending, and self-healing.

+force forms structure, vivifies it, sustains self-preservation force > structure > consciousness

-- **Force**: A force inherent in organisms, called life force or vital force, sustains the instinct of self-preservation in every cell of the body. (_Life's Great Law_)
+- **Force**: There is life.
+Every cell of an organism is self-preserving by instinct.
+A force inherent in organisms, called life force or vital force, sustains the instinct of self-preservation in every cell of the body. (_Life's Great Law_)

 - **Order**: Life's defining characteristics are its self-preserving nature and conditional existence.
 The constant practical aim of self-preservation is health, life's natural state.
-Self-preserving means completely self-generating, self-maintaining (self-ordering, directing, and defending), and self-healing (self-repairing, cleaning, and energizing).
+Being self-preserving means it is completely self-generating, self-maintaining (self-ordering, directing, and defending), and self-healing (self-.

+From the outside, life needs only its original conditions: air, warmth, water, light and darkness, food, company, etc.

 - **Coordination**: The instinct of self-preservation coordinates all living processes.
 Instinct is a basic form of consciousness.
 The faculty of consciousness is the psyche.
 Thus the psyche is the coordinating system of animals.
 It works mostly unconsciously.
 The conscious mostly serves to maintain conditions.
 - **Capacity**: Capacity determines function.
 Capacity is the degree of an organism's structural integrity.
 Function is its physical, emotional, and mental ability to live.
 Capacity increases with rest and decreases with trauma.
 How one is determines what one can do---_and benefit from_.

+1. **Life's Great Law**: Every living cell of the organized body is endowed with an instinct of self-preservation, sustained by an inherent force in the organism called "vital force" or "life force."
+The success of each living organism whether it be simple or complex is directly proportional to the amount of its life force and inversely proportional to the degree of its activity.
+2. **Law of Order**: The living organism is completely self-constructing, self-maintaining, self-directing, self-repairing, self-defending, and self-healing.

 ##### secondary

 ###### general